From the search, to viewing, to choosing your dream rental…

 Latest from the blog

-- The best time of year to move to Palm Springs, CaliforniaThe “best” time to move to Palm Springs depends on whether you are prioritizing comfortable weather for the heavy lifting, saving money on real estate, or finding the most available housing.
+- The best time of year to move to Palm Springs, CaliforniaThe “best” time to move to Palm Springs depends on whether you are prioritizing comfortable weather for the heavy lifting, saving money on a rental, or finding the most available housing.
 1. The Best Weather Window: November to April If you want to avoid the physical strain of moving in triple-digit heat, late autumn throughContinue reading “The best time of year to move to Palm Springs, California”